Carl McVoy

 Carl McVoy (January 3, 1931 – January 3, 1992) was an American pianist.

 Career

-McVoy was cousin to the younger Jerry Lee Lewis.
+McVoy was an older cousin of Jerry Lee Lewis.
 He had been to New York City with his father, who had been a minister there.
 McVoy got hooked on boogie-woogie while in New York, which he subsequently brought back to Pine Bluff, Arkansas.
-Jerry Lee Lewis would visit his older cousin and get him to show him things on the piano.

-Plucked from the construction industry by Ray Harris, McVoy recorded "You Are My Sunshine" at Sun Records, which was the single that launched Hi Records.
-McVoy recorded a number of other sides at Sun in 1957 and 1958, most of which have remained unissued.
+Plucked from the construction industry by Ray Harris, McVoy recorded "You Are My Sunshine" at Sun Records.

-He subsequently went back to Hi as pianist with The Bill Black Combo, but quit in the mid-1960s and returned to the construction industry, forming his own company Carmack Construction.
 He died on his 61st birthday in 1992.